mruskamp/RPIEats/README.md

 3. Inside your local repository run `npm install` to download and install the necessary packages to run the website.

 4. Edit the server endpoint in `src/data/endpoint.js` to the proper origin.
 This will adjust the endpoint for sending and receiving data to the server.
-Refer to Server Development/Deployment for more information<br>
+Refer to Server Development/Deployment for more information.<br>

 5. To run the website locally in development mode, run `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will hot reload when editing the source code.<br>